lsj5031/Hoppy-Whisper/README.md

 # Hoppy Whisper Tray App Foundation

-Hoppy Whisper is a Windows-native tray application for fast transcription and clipboard automation.
-This repository currently provides the scaffolding for future development, including a Poetry-managed environment and a modular `src/app` package layout covering tray integration, hotkey handling, audio capture, speech transcription, and history persistence.
+Hoppy Whisper is a Windows-native tray application for fast speech transcription and clipboard automation.
+Built with ONNX Runtime and WebRTC VAD for on-device processing, it captures audio via a global hotkey, transcribes locally, and pastes results into any application—no cloud services, no telemetry.

 ## Quick start